 Academic Leadership Program

-Each year the fourteen BTAA institutions that participate in the annual Academic Leadership Program (ALP) appoint a total “class” of about 80 ALP Fellows, who attend three seminars of 2 ½ days each.
-As part of this annual selection process, the provost at the University of Michigan seeks nominations from the deans and then selects up to 6 ALP Fellows.
+The BTAA institutions that participate in the annual Academic Leadership Program (ALP) each select a “class” of about 5-7 ALP Fellows, who attend a number of seminars (generally two (2) multi-day in-person seminars at BTAA institution, and a series shorter remote sessions over the academic year).
+As part of this annual selection process, the Provost and Executive Vice President for Academic Affairs seeks nominations from the deans and then selects up to 6 ALP Fellows.
 Nominated faculty typically include associate deans, department chairs, and other faculty who have shown leadership ability.
-With an eye toward preparing future faculty leaders, the seminars focus on “big picture” concerns and opportunities such as the future of public research universities, university budget models, and opportunities for increasing diversity, equity, and inclusion in higher education.
-In addition, the programs help faculty leaders develop skills in areas such as communicating with internal and external stakeholders, negotiation, supporting faculty development.
+With an eye toward preparing future faculty leaders, the seminars focus on “big picture” concerns and opportunities covering “Contemporary Issues in Higher Education,” Internal and External Relationships,” and “Strategic Thinking,” (link to the BTAA/ALP site).

 Departmental Executive Officers Program